dcai-course/dcai-course/_lectures/data-privacy-security.md

 - A _security goal_, which defines what the system is trying to accomplish.
 What should/shouldn't happen?
 - A _threat model_, which constrains the adversary.
 What can/can't the adversary do?
 What does the adversary know?
 What does the adversary not know?
 How much computing power does the adversary have?
 What aspects of the system does the adversary have access to?

+Once these are defined, then you can decide whether a system is secure by thinking about whether _any possible adversary_ (that follows the threat model) could violate the security goal of your system.
+Only if the answer is "no" is the system secure.

+Quantifying over all adversaries is one aspect of what makes security challenging, and why it's important to specify good threat models (without sufficiently constraining the adversary, most security goals cannot be achieved).

-For any given system, specifying these fully can require a lot of thought.
+For any given system, fully specifying a security goal and threat model can require a lot of thought.
 Let's build some intuition by doing some threat modeling.

 ## Image prediction API

+{% include scaled_image.html alt="Google Cloud Vision prediction" src="/lectures/files/data-privacy-security/gcv.png" width="415" %}

 Consider a cloud-based image prediction API like the [Google Cloud Vision API](https://cloud.google.com/vision), which takes in an image and returns a prediction of labels and associated probabilities.
 A security goal might include that an attacker should not be able to extract the ML model.
 The model is proprietary, and collecting a large dataset and training a model is expensive, so a cloud provider might not want an adversary to be able to extract model architecture/weights.
 In threat modeling, the cloud provider might assume that the adversary can: